 So how do I upgrade my browser to Internet Explorer 11 ?

-Well, there are lot of reasons to upgrade to Internet Explorer 11.
+As Microsoft Ends Support for older versions of Internet Explorer, you must upgrade it.
 If you are looking to upgrade your internet explorer to internet explorer 11 version, here are the ways.

 Automatic Updates – If you are a home user, you can turn on the Automatic Updates feature by clicking the Check for Updates button on the Windows Update portion of Control Panel.
 With the Automatic updates turned on, you will have your IE upgraded without you having to do anything.